 For further reading on the topic, this author takes a bold stand against child support and spousal maintenance.

-Remember these three steps to making ends meet as a single mom:
+Remember these three steps to stop struggling and make ends meet as a single mom:

 - Believe you can finance the life you want to live.
 Ask yourself, “How will I do this?”